bosch-io/bcx2017/README.md

 ### Retrieve a Thing
 The response from the request above returned a JSON-document containing at most 25 things.
 Each thing also contains its id in the returned JSON, e.g. _"thingId":"bcx:rrc.655997720"_.
+We have created a dummy-thing you can play around with.
-You can now query for the details of a specific thing.
+You can now query for the details of this dummy-thing.

 > GET /things/{thingId}

 ```
-curl -G -u "USER:PASS" --header "x-cr-api-token: PUT_TOKEN_HERE" https://things.apps.bosch-iot-cloud.com/cr/1/things/bcx:rrc.655997720
+curl -G -u "USER:PASS" --header "x-cr-api-token: PUT_TOKEN_HERE" https://things.apps.bosch-iot-cloud.com/cr/1/things/bcx:ThingsDummyDevice-0000
 ```

 You can read only parts of a Thing by specifying the path inside the Thing via the URL path e.g. to read an